Annita23/Binus-University-Semester-1/FlappyBird/README.md

 # Flappy Bird

 This project is a personal of **Flappy Bird** game, a bird game, using **Python** and **Pygame**.
-It includes animated spritesheets, a menu system, collision detection, scoring.
+It includes animated spritesheets, a menu system, collision detection and scoring.

 ---